discover-labs/dictum/docs/docs/reference/expression_language.md

 To reference a column by name, just use that name: `amount`, `created_at`.

 Measure and Metric references are prepended by `$`: `$revenue`.
-Because the line between them is blurry, the notation is the same — Hyperplane will figure out what you mean.
+Because the line between them is blurry, the notation is the same — Dictum will figure out what you mean.

 Dimension references are prepended by `:` — `:sale_date`, `:channel`.